-The US Institute NYSAES (New York State Agricultural Experiment Station) in Geneva in the US state new York in the AVA area Finger Lakes began in the 1880s as a department of Cornell University with viticultural research.
-One of the priorities is development frost- and fungus-resistant Grape varieties through complex crosses of American-.
-EU citizens, and Asians Vines, Over 50 new varieties were for the production of table grapes. grape juice and grape jelly, but also created as wine grape.
+The U.S. institute NYSAES (New York State Agricultural Experiment Station) in Geneva in the U.S. state new York in the AVA area Finger Lakes began viticulture research as a department of Cornell University in the 1880s.
+One of the focal points is development frost- and fungus-resistant Grape varieties through complex crossings of American-.
+EU citizens, and Asians Vines, Over 50 new varieties were for the production of table grapes. grape juice and grape jelly, but also as wine grapes created.
 Those were Alden.
 Brocton.
+Buffalo.
 Canadice.
 Cayuga White.
 Chardonel.
 Corot Noir.
 GR 7.
 Hector.
 Himrod.
 Horizon.
 Keuka. marquis.
 Melody.
 New York Muscat.
 Ontario.
 Portland.
 Pontiac.
 Ripley.
 Romulus.
 Ruby (2) Schuyler.
 Sheridan.
 Suffolk Red.
-Traminette and Yates, There are over 1,200 frost-tolerant genotypes provided for international breeding.
+Traminette and Yates, There are over 1,200 frost-tolerant genotypes made available for international breeding.

-A pioneer and advocate for the cultivation of Vitis vinifera strains in the northeastern United States was the native-born Russian Dr. med.
-Konstantin Frank (1897-1985).
-By Herman Amberg, Donald Crowe and Dr. Nelson Shaulis (1913-2000) became the educational form Geneva Double Curtain developed, which is particularly suitable for high-growing grape varieties.
+A pioneer and advocate for the cultivation of Vitis vinifera varieties in the northeastern United States was the university-born Russian Dr. Konstantin Frank (1897-1985).
+By Herman Amberg, Donald Crowe and Dr. Nelson Shaulis (1913-2000) became the form of education Geneva Double Curtain developed, which is particularly suitable for strong vine varieties.
 Shaulis was also developing the first fully automatic Grape harvester involved.
-Other focal points are research concerning extraction. fermentation. taste and winemaking, One of the projects deals with the control of diseases and pests with minimal use of chemical agents.
-Since 2003, also degree programs in oenology and viticulture offered.
-The operation takes place in four institutes in Geneva, as well as on the main campus of the university in Ithaca.
+Another focus is research on extraction. fermentation. taste and winemaking, One of the projects deals with the control of diseases and pests with minimal use of chemical agents.
+Since 2003, courses in oenology and viticulture offered.
+It operates in four institutes in Geneva and on the main campus of the university in Ithaca.